dicekeys/read-dicekey/README.md

 ## Clone the repository with the ``--recursive`` option

-Since we include GoogleTest and opencv as submodules, you will need to clone this repository using the ``--recursive`` directory so that the submodule will be downloaded.
+Since we include GoogleTest as a submoulde, you will need to clone this repository using the ``--recursive`` directory so that the submodule will be downloaded.
 (If you forgot, use ``git submodule update --init --recursive``.)

 ```
 git clone --recursive https://github.com/dicekeys/read-keysqr.git